zzerexx/DiscordStickers/README.md

 Clyde Winter (BUGGY)

 **Update**
 Converted all the Clyde Winter stickers.
-The face is transparent for whatever reason but that's how it converted so whatever.
+The face is transparent for some reason but that's how it converted so whatever.
 If you want to convert them yourself, download **Clyde Winter Lottie.zip** and convert them here: https://lottiefiles.com/lottie-to-gif
+I used **#ffffff00** and **300x300** Resolution.

 **Coming Soon**
 Hello Wumpus